PicksPeng/SimuQ/README.md

 ### Installing from source

-You can also install from source by cloning this repository and running a pip install command in the root directory of the repository:
+You can also install from the source by cloning this repository and running a pip install command in the root directory of the repository:

 ```bash
 git clone git@github.com:PicksPeng/SimuQ.git